 You have the duties of the four noble truths.
 You try to comprehend stress, abandon the cause, realize the cessation of stress, and develop the path to the cessation of stress.
 The various duties of right effort, which are closely related to ardency, follow from that-such as the abandoning of the second noble truth.
 That comes under trying to prevent unskillful qualities from arising and to abandon the ones that have arisen.
-Then there's the developing of the path, the fourth noble truth, which corresponds to trying to give rise to skillful qualities that haven't yet arisen and then to develop them further when they have arisen.
+Then there's the developing of the path, the fourth noble truth, which corresponds to trying to give rise to skillful qualities that haven't arisen yet and then to develop them further when they have arisen.
 As you try to bring that development to its culmination, you have to comprehend the first noble truth so that finally you can realize the third.

 All of this has to be driven by desire.
 The element of discernment relates very closely to desire.
-What kinds of things do you really desire in life?
+What kind of things do you really desire in life?
 How do you want your life to play out?
-What you desire in life is very important-and the realization that it's important is an essential part of wisdom.
+What you desire in life is very important, and the realization that it's important is an essential part of wisdom.

 All too often we hear that we shouldn't desire anything, that we should learn how to just stop wanting.
-But for what purpose does not-wanting serve?
-There's a desire hidden in there.
-As Ajaan Maha Boowa points out, the only people who have no wants at all are those who are dead.
+But as Ajaan Maha Boowa points out, the only people who have no wants at all are those who are dead.
 Even arahants have preferences.
 They would prefer to see people reach the end of suffering just like themselves.
 They would prefer to see people not harm one another.
 Of course their happiness doesn't depend on it.
 That's why they're free.
 But the fact that they're free doesn't mean that they lack compassion or discernment or powers of judgment.